carltheperson/advanced-js-objects/chapters/chapter-8.md

 new Derived()
 ```

->💡 If you don’t define a `constructor` method inside a derived class, it’s the equivalent of defining one that calls `super` with all its own arguments (`constructor(...args) { super(...args) }`)
+>💡 If you don’t define a `constructor` method inside a derived class, it’s the equivalent of defining one that calls `super` with all its own arguments (`constructor(...args) { super(...args) }`).
 >

 #### Accessing a property on super

-Accessing a property on `super` will go up the prototype chain starting with the classes *parent*.
+Accessing a property on `super` will go up the prototype chain, starting with the classes *parent*.
 This makes it useful if a method with the same name is defined in both a derived and parent class.
 We can see this below where we access `method` on both `this` and `super` with different results.

 ```js
 class Parent {